Stream containers

 iOS

-that is configured in the same way as a stream container.
-On instantiation, you supply the following parameters:
+Use SingleCardContainer from the Atomic SwiftUI SDK, which is configured in the same way as a vertical stream container.
+Supply the following parameters:

-- The ID of the stream container to render in the single card view.
-The single card view renders only the first card that appears in that stream container;
+- Stream container ID: The stream container you want to display.
+The single card container renders only the first card that appears in that stream container.

-The configuration options supplied using the configuration object above are the same as those for a stream container, except for presentationStyle
+The configuration options, supplied using the configuration object above, are the same as those for a stream container.
+However, some properties are not applied to the single card container.
+For detailed information, refer to the definition file of ContainerConfiguration.

 Swift